Paper Bag Butterfly

 • You can make so many variations of this butterfly paper bag puppet!
 Use different colors and switch things up to make each butterfly perfectly unique.

 • Feel free to add spring or summer themed stickers to each butterfly.
-You could also decorate them with glitter glue!
+You could also decorate them with glitter glue, paint or cardstock cut into stripes or other shapes.

-• Make sure you add plenty of glue to each part you add to your butterfly so that it stays secure as you play!
+• Make sure you use plenty of glue to each part so that it stays secure as you play.

 Photo of two Completed Paper Bag Butterflies